This webpage is being regularly updated. On this page you will find information about:

 7. THE VACCINES

-The UK has secured early access to 367 million doses of 7 of the most promising vaccines so far.
+The UK has secured early access to over 400 million doses of the most promising vaccines so far.
 To date, three vaccines have been approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA):

 - Pfizer/BioNTech.
 The UK has ordered 40 million doses, enough to vaccinate up to a third of the population, with the majority of doses anticipated in the first half of 2021.